 Speech-language pathologist

-Speech-language pathologists are specifically trained to assess and implement communication strategies, including assistive technology communication boards.
-They possess the expertise to not only implement these devices but also to provide necessary training to teachers and families on their effective use in supporting the student's communication needs.
+Speech-language pathologists (SLPs) are specifically trained to assess and implement communication strategies, including assistive technology communication boards.
+They are equipped to provide training for both teachers and family members to ensure effective use of these devices, facilitating better communication for students with speech or language challenges.

 A) Occupational therapist